ISs25u/codeblock/README.md

 #### Shapes

-Shapes are placed such that the drone position corresponds to the back-bottom-left of the shape (a cube will extend to the right-up-forward direction). `width` extends in the "right" direction, `height` extends in the "up" direction, `length` extends in the "forward" direction and `radius` extends in the remaining directions.
+Shapes are placed such that the drone position corresponds to the back-bottom-left of the shape (a cube will extend to the right-up-forward direction). `width` extends in the "right" direction, `height` extends in the "up" direction, `length` extends in the "forward" direction and `radius` extends in the remaining directions. `hollow` is `false` by default and default `block` is stone.

 ```lua
 cube(width, height, length, block, hollow)